 - Six (6) week term - after one (1) absence.

 - Eight (8) week term - after four (4) absences.

 - Four (4) week term - after two (2) absences.

 - Summer session - evening classes, after two (2) absences.

-- Career classes - full fall and spring semesters - three (3) days of absences.
-Four week term - after two (2) days of absences.
-Eight week term - after three (3) days of absences.
+- Career classes - full fall and spring semesters - after three (3) absences.
+Four week term - after two (2) absences.
+Eight week term - after three (3) absences.

 NOTE: Online courses require completion of content-related assignments to be considered present in a course.
 Logging into a course will not count toward attendance.
 Attendance in online courses is taken weekly.